saurabh7521/hls4ml-fifoadvisor/README.md

 When enabled, the build report gets a `FIFOAdvisorReport` summary and the full optimizer results are written to JSON.

-If you also enable hls4ml's built-in FIFO depth optimization flow, its internal profiling builds will not trigger FIFOAdvisor.
+If both hls4ml's built-in FIFO depth optimization flow and FIFOAdvisor are enabled, hls4ml's internal profiling builds will not trigger
+FIFOAdvisor.
 FIFOAdvisor runs only once at the end of the final outer build.